Atlantic slave trade: Atlantic shipment

+The French slave ship Marie-Séraphique carried an average of 357 enslaved persons during its six voyages to Africa.

-After being captured and held in the factories, slaves entered the infamous Middle Passage.
-Meltzer's research puts this phase of the slave trade's overall mortality at 12.5%.
-Their deaths were the result of brutal treatment and poor care from the time of their capture and throughout their voyage.
-Around 2.2 million Africans died during these voyages, where they were packed into tight, unsanitary spaces on ships for months at a time.
+After being captured and held in the factories, enslaved persons were shipped on the infamous Middle Passage across the Atlantic Ocean, on which staggering numbers of them died.
+Their deaths were the result of brutal treatment and poor care from the time of their capture and throughout their voyage, on which they were packed into tight, unsanitary spaces aboard ships for months at a time.
 Measures were taken to stem the onboard mortality rate, such as enforced "dancing" (as exercise) above deck and the practice of force-feeding enslaved persons who tried to starve themselves.
 The conditions on board also resulted in the spread of fatal diseases.
 Other fatalities were suicides, slaves who escaped by jumping overboard.

-The slave traders would try to fit anywhere from 350 to 600 slaves on one ship.
-Before the African slave trade was completely banned by participating nations in 1853, 15.3 million enslaved people had arrived in the Americas.
+Radburn and Eltis describe how the famous diagram of the Liverpool slave ship Brooks published in January 1789 by the Society for Effecting the Abolition of the Slave Trade has come to symbolise the horrors of the captive African experience of the Middle Passage.
+The society disseminated thousands of copies of the image in posters, newspapers, pamphlets, magazines, and books.
+The scholars say the French ship Marie-Séraphique better represents typical British and French slave ships in the second half of the 18th century than does Brooks.
+Marie-Séraphique carried an average of 357 enslaved persons during its six voyages to Africa, while British vessels of the period usually carried about 267 captives and French slavers carried about 325.
+For comparison, the unusually large Brooks carried more than double the average of British vessels.